Latin Name: Cinnamomum zeylanicum

 Pharmaceutical: Due to its powerful aromatic profile cinnamon is often used to mask unpopular smells and flavours.
 In Germany it is used in digestive preparations for its soothing, carminative properties.

-Food & drinks: Widely used in cooking and baking, Cinnamon is also one of the ingredients for Coca Cola.
+Food & drinks: Widely used in cooking and baking, Cinnamon is also one of the ingredients in popular cold drinks.
 Inviting aromas of baked Danish pastries, hot cross buns and powdered on custard tarts are smells that entice buyers into the stores.
 Used in Teas and infusions to settle digestive upset.
 Mixologist usually use the actual bark in their drinks and cocktails rather than the oil and infusions are often created with the bark.

 Spa/Skincare: Potent Anti-microbial properties make this oil a good addition to your skincare oil kits.
 Great in small doses for muscular and joints discomfort, soothing and calming everyday aches and pains.
 Can be very irritating to the skin so caution is urged when using either the leaf or bark oil, it shows dermal sensitisation and irritation.